gabicadasq/gabicadasq/README.md

 ### 🧠 About Me

 - 🎓 IT Intern passionate about clean code and simple automation
-- 🐍 Learning Python, SQL, and back-end
+- 🐍 Learning Python, SQL, and a bit of front-end
 - 📚 Curious mind, always improving

 ---